-This part outlines how the Group is led and governed from the top.
+This block outlines how the Sandvik Group is led and governed.
 The Board of Directors, elected at the Shareholders' Meeting, sets the strategic direction for the Group.
 The President carries this out through the Group Executive Management whose members manage and oversee the operations of the Group.
 The main operational responsibility in the Group lies with the business areas and divisions, with Group functions responsible for functional policies and processes supporting the business.
-This part is the main focus of this Corporate Governance Report.